dhr412/winmap/README.md

 # WinMap

 **WinMap** is a cross-process memory modification utility for Windows.
-It allows you to read and write memory in another process by specifying a process ID, memory address, data type, and value.
+It allows reading and writing memory in another process by specifying a process ID, memory address, data type, and value.

 ## Installation